waltherg/backup.waltherg.github.io/blog/_posts/2013-07-26-javascript-fetch-element-depending-on-url.md

 at a PubMed page and `indexOf` returns the value -1.

-This procedure varies of course between different journals, and in fact, even varies for different sorts of views of PubMed articles.
+This procedure varies of course between different journals, and in fact, even varies for different views of PubMed articles (see the above reference to PubReader).

 My goal here is simple:
 Modularize this procedure so that the hostname check and the commands